DatabaseGroup9/ProjectGutenberg_G9/README.md

 _Work around_

-For Story 4, *Given a geolocation, your application lists all books mentioning a city in vicinity of the given geolocation*, we have implemented this in MongoDB so it only return a result if the geolocation is match exaclty.
+For Story 4, *Given a geolocation, your application lists all books mentioning a city in vicinity of the given geolocation*, we have implemented this in MongoDB so it only returns a result if the geolocation is match exaclty.

+_Spacial index Neo4J_

+We looked into using a spatial index plugin for Neo4J.
+But because we preceived it as a steep learning curve to be able to implement it correctly we only query using points which is supported in Neo4J and Cypher.